-Your medical cards are vital pieces of information to keep on you at all times.
+Your medical cards are vital information to keep on you at all times.
 This works the same with your Medicare card.
 These have important information about your coverage and the data the healthcare providers need to get paid from your insurance company for your visit or service.

 Your Medicare card

 Your Medicare card will have your Medicare Beneficiary Number, name, and Part A and/or B effective dates.
-You will use it to get services from the healthcare provider and to enroll in additional coverage such as a Medicare Supplement or Medicare Advantage plan.
+You’ll use it to get services from the healthcare provider and to enroll in additional coverage such as a Medicare Supplement or Medicare Advantage plan.

-If you are already enrolled in Social Security benefits, you should receive your card about three months before your 65th birthday.
+If you’re already enrolled in Social Security benefits, you should receive your card about three months before your 65th birthday.

 At age 62, your eligibility to start your Social Security benefits begins.
-You should speak to a representative to see how starting it early can affect your income.
+You should speak to a representative to see how starting early can affect your income.

-If you have not enrolled, typically, you will receive your card two to four weeks after you enroll in Medicare.
-To enroll, you use the social security administration’s website.
-You’ll need to create a My Social Security account if you do not already have one.
+If you haven’t enrolled, you’ll typically receive your card two to four weeks after enrolling in Medicare.
+To enroll, you use the Social Security Administration’s website.
+You’ll need to create a My Social Security account if you don’t already have one.

 Another way to get your Medicare under 65 is due to a disability.
-If you are disabled, you should receive your card automatically.
+If you’re disabled, you should receive your card automatically.
 Your Medicare will begin on the 25th month of disability benefits.

-Your Initial Enrollment Period for Medicare last three months after the month you are first eligible.
+Your Initial Enrollment Period for Medicare last three months after the month you’re first eligible.

 When to use your Medicare card

 Depending on how you elect to use your Medicare coverage will discern how you use your card.

 If you elect to enroll in Medicare Part C, you’ll only use your card to complete the enrollment into your Medicare Advantage plan.
 Once your Medicare Advantage plan starts, you’ll only use your Medicare Advantage card for all your healthcare services.

 If you choose to stay with Traditional Medicare or add a Medicare Supplement, you’ll need to show your card and, if applicable, your Medicare Supplement policy card to your healthcare providers for services.